-We understand that as parents you want to get a feel for the school your child may go to and so we warmly invite prospective parents to visit our new academy during the Autumn Term.
-Our open mornings include a tour of our building and the opportunity to meet the Principal, staff and pupils.
+We understand that as parents you want to get a feel for the school your child may go to and so we warmly invite prospective parents to go to the Open Mornings page on our website https://www.harrisprimaryeastdulwich.org.uk/169/parent-workshops-and-open-mornings

 How to apply

 Applications for Reception places are made through the London Borough of Southwark’s coordinated admissions process.
 The applications window for children starting school in September 2021 is now closed.
 For late applications, please click here https://www.southwark.gov.uk/schools-and-education/school-admissions/primary-admissions/late-applications to find out what to do.

 The Academy has an admission number of 60 in Reception for September 2022

 Applications for places in Reception should be made on the home Local Authority’s Common Application Form.
 These are accessible on the LA’s website and should be submitted in accordance with the LA’s published deadlines for applications (normally early to mid-January before the academic year in which the child is eligible for entry).

 |Reception Key Dates|